 2. When its performance is less than stellar, Walt Disney World doesn’t need anyone–much less myself–defending itself.

 That said, I think there’s another view to the one Kevin expressed.
-And with all respect I’d like to share that one.
+And with all due respect, I’d like to share that one.

 Does anyone remember the stupid big spider that hung in the corner at The Haunted Mansion?
 I far prefer the staircase maze–and the dozens of other additions that have gone into that venerable attraction in recent years.
 There’s the additional interactive queue.
 There’s the newer attic scene.
-There’s the new technology with the hitchiking ghosts.
+There’s the new technology with the hitchhiking ghosts.
 There’s greater accommodation made for guests in wheelchairs.
 Lots of investment has been made to that attraction.
-I may not get Nightmare Before Christmas with my Haunted Mansion.
-But I still get a very strong experience.
+I may not get Nightmare Before Christmas with my Haunted Mansion, but I still get a very strong experience.

 Nostalgia is great–but would you really want to go back to a 1971 Fantasyland?
 Since it opened, Fantasyland has continued to improve.

-Then there are the new interactive games going in.
-Sorcerers in the Magic Kingdom, and the new Pirates Adventure game.
-Plus a new interactive Next Gen project called Disney Story Maker that is supposed to be bigger than all of them.
-With all of the Next Gen projects going on you can’t say that Disney isn’t trying to put its parks in the 21st century.
+Then there are the new interactive games going in: Sorcerers of the Magic Kingdom and the new Pirates Adventure game, plus a new interactive Next Gen project called Disney Story Maker that is supposed to be bigger than all of them.
+With all of the Next Gen projects going on, you can’t say that Disney isn’t trying to put its parks in the 21st century.
 Not all of it will work, but most of it will be imitated by other non-Disney parks in the future.
 Disney is still the leader.